Please note that Tapas no longer supports Internet Explorer.

 My mom gripped her cup of tea, stroking the handle with her thumb.
 “Do you know why you were called back?”

 “How should I know what my father is thinking?”
 He spat out.
-My mom’s shoulders shrank into herself, making her silhouette smaller.
-My fingers hurt as I tried clenching them.
+Her shoulders shrank into herself, making her silhouette smaller.
+My fingers hurt when I tried clenching them.
 This scene was too familiar.
-My body began to prickle.
+My body began to heat up, prickling my skin.

 He sighed.
-“Sorry, I didn’t mean to say it like that”, he said, covering mom’s hands.
-“It’s just… I really don't know.”
+“Sorry, I didn’t mean to say it like that.”
+He held mom’s hands, giving them a rub “It’s just…” He looked at her hands. “… I really don't know.”

 “How did they even find us?”
-Her hands were turning white as they wrapped around the cup.
+Her hands turned white as they wrapped tighter around the cup.
 “Why now?”
 Glistening beads began to form in the corner of her eyes.
-She began to tremble.
+Her shoulders began to tremble.

 My father stood up and wrapped her into his arms.
-No one said anything as he stood there, letting his wife crease up his ironed shirt.
+No words were exchanged further while he stood there.
+Letting his wife crease up his ironed shirt with her clawing hands.
 Wet stains formed where my mother’s face dug into his messed up shirt.
 The prickling was getting too much.

 I went outside.